Churches of the Greenwich Village Historic District

 Built in 1860 in the early Romanesque Revival style, this church was designed and constructed by Charles Hadden.
 It was built of marble and the doors and windows are all round-arched with semicircular drip moldings above.
 The entry is recessed within a large archway which is surmounted by a large central window with elaborate tracery.
 In 2007 this structure was converted into residences.

-Currently the Emmanuel Anglican Church, this structure was built in 1881 in the Queen Anne style and designed by Laurence B. Valk.
+Currently a meeting space for both the Seventh Day Adventist Church and Emmanuel Anglican Church, this structure was built in 1881 in the Queen Anne style and designed by Laurence B. Valk.
 It was originally the North Baptist Church and it is clad in red brick with band courses of decorative tile work and ashlar stone used at the door and window surrounds as well as at the quoining.

 METROPOLITAN-DUANE METHODIST CHURCH, 42-46 Seventh Avenue